-- 1. A company should operate a corporate website and publish: - 1) basic corporate regulations, in particular the statutes and internal regulations of its governing bodies; - 2) professional CVs of the members of its governing bodies; - 3) current and periodic reports; - 4) the date and place of a General Meeting, its agenda and draft resolutions together with their legal basis as well as other available materials related to the company's General Meetings, at least 14 days before the set date of the General Meeting; - 5) where members of the company's governing body are elected by the General Meeting - the basis for proposed candidates for the company's Management Board and Supervisory Board available to the company, together with the professional CVs of the candidates within a timeframe enabling a review of the documents and an informed decision on a resolution; - 6) annual reports on the activity of the Supervisory Board taking account of the work of its committees together with the evaluation of the work of the Supervisory Board and of the internal control system and the significant risk management system submitted by the Supervisory Board; - shareholders' questions on issues on the agenda submitted before and during a General Meeting together with answers to those questions; - information about the reasons for cancellation of a General Meeting, change of its date or agenda together with grounds; - information about breaks in a General Meetings and the grounds of those breaks; - 10)information on corporate events such as payment of the dividend, or other events leading to the acquisition or limitation of rights of a shareholder, including the deadlines and principles of such operations.
+- 1. A company should operate a corporate website and publish on it, in addition to information required by legal regulations: - 1) basic corporate regulations, in particular the statutes and internal regulations of its governing bodies; - 2) professional CVs of the members of its governing bodies; - 3) current and periodic reports; - 4) [deleted] - 5) where members of the company's governing body are elected by the General Meeting - the basis for proposed candidates for the company's Management Board and Supervisory Board available to the company, together with the professional CVs of the candidates within a timeframe enabling a review of the documents and an informed decision on a resolution; - 6) annual reports on the activity of the Supervisory Board taking account of the work of its committees together with the evaluation of the work of the Supervisory Board and of the internal control system and the significant risk management system submitted by the Supervisory Board; - shareholders' questions on issues on the agenda submitted before and during a General Meeting together with answers to those questions; - information about the reasons for cancellation of a General Meeting, change of its date or agenda together with grounds; - information about breaks in a General Meetings and the grounds of those breaks; - information on corporate events such as payment of the dividend, or other events leading to the acquisition or limitation of rights of a shareholder, including the deadlines and principles of such operations.
 Such information should be published within a timeframe enabling investors to make investment decisions;

-- 11)information known to the Management Board based on a statement by a member of the Supervisory Board on any relationship of a member of the Supervisory Board with a shareholder who holds shares representing not less than 5% of all votes at the company's General Meeting; - 12) where the company has introduced an employee incentive scheme based on shares or similar instruments information about the projected cost to be incurred by the company from to its introduction; - 13)a report on compliance with the corporate governance rules contained in this document. - 2.
-A company should publish its website in English, at least to the extent described in section II.1.
-This rule should be applied not later than 1 January 2009. - 3.
+- 11) information known to the Management Board based on a statement by a member of the Supervisory Board on any relationship of a member of the Supervisory Board with a shareholder who holds shares representing not less than 5% of all votes at the company's General Meeting; - 12) where the company has introduced an employee incentive scheme based on shares or similar instruments - information about the projected cost to be incurred by the company from to its introduction; - 13) a statement on compliance with the corporate governance rules contained in the last published annual report, as well as the report referred to in § 29.5 of the Exchange Rules, if published; - 14) information about the content of the company's internal rule of changing the company authorised to audit financial statements or information about the absence of such rule. - 2.
+A company should ensure that its website is also available in English, at least to the extent described in section II.1. - 3.
 Before a company executes a significant agreement with a related entity, its Management Board shall request the approval of the transaction/agreement by the Supervisory Board.
 This condition does not apply to typical transactions made on market terms within the operating business by the company with a subsidiary where the company holds a majority stake.
-For the purpose of this document, the linked entity shall be understood within the meaning of the Regulation of the Minister of Finance dated 19 October 2005 concerning current and periodic reports submitted by issuers of securities. - 4.
-A member of the Management Board should provide notification of any conflicts of interest which have arisen or may arise, to the Management Board and should refrain from taking part in the discussion and from voting on the adoption of a resolution on the issue which gives rise to such a conflict of interest. - 5.
-Draft resolutions of a General Meeting should have grounds attached, with the exception of resolutions on points of order and typical resolutions adopted in the course of an Ordinary General Meeting.
-In view of the foregoing, the
+For the purpose of this document, related entity shall be understood within the meaning of the Regulation of the Minister of Finance issued pursuant to Article 60.2 of the Act on Public Offering, Conditions Governing the Introduction of Financial Instruments to Organised Trading, and Public Companies (Dz.U.
+No. 184, item 1539, as amended). - 4.
+A member of the Management Board should provide notification of any conflicts of interest which have arisen or may arise, to the Management Board and should refrain from taking part in the discussion and from voting on the adoption of a resolution on the issue which gives rise to such a conflict of interest. - 5. [deleted]